devicetree-org/devicetree-specification/source/introduction.rst

 perform a fixed, specific set of tasks.
 This is unlike general purpose computers, which are designed to be customized by a user with a variety of software and I/O devices.
-Other characteristics of embedded systems can include:
+Other characteristics of embedded systems may include:

 *  a fixed set of I/O devices, possibly highly customized for the application
 *  a system board optimized for size and cost
 *  limited user interface
 *  resource constraints like limited memory and limited nonvolatile storage
 *  real-time constraints
 *  use of a wide variety of operating systems, including Linux, real-time operating systems, and custom or proprietary operating